OpenMendel/VCFTools.jl/docs/src/conformgt.md

-We can manually download the reference panel for chromosome 22 form the [link](http://bochet.gcc.biostat.washington.edu/beagle/1000_Genomes_phase1_vcf/chr22.1kg.ref.phase1_release_v3.20101123.vcf.gz) (51.5MB) and put it in the current working directory.
+We can manually download the reference panel for chromosome 22 (1000 Genome Project) from the [link](http://bochet.gcc.biostat.washington.edu/beagle/1000_Genomes_phase1_vcf/chr22.1kg.ref.phase1_release_v3.20101123.vcf.gz) (51.5MB) and put it in the current working directory.
 Or, within Julia,

 ```julia